Back to jobs

 Nice to Have

-• Background in a high-growth or venture-backed company.
+• Experience in a high-growth, venture-backed company.

 Compensation

-• Base Salary Range: $75,000–$90,000/year
+• Base Salary Range: $75,000 - $90,000/year

 • Equity: Competitive equity package